Indigenous Flora and Fauna of Alaska

 Ursus americanus emmonsii

-The Tlinglit people referred to this bear as ‘the bear that disappears’ with the name ‘sik noon’.
-(Anamalia) The characteristics that identify this bear are the nuances in their appearance.
+The Tlinglit people called this bear as ‘the bear that disappears’ with the name ‘sik noon.’
+(Animalia) The characteristics that identify this bear are the nuances in their appearance.
 They have a silver-blue to gray appearance to their fur.

-The designation of this subspecies is specifically marked by the appearance of their hair alone currently.
-This could be due to them dwelling in caverns and caves near the base of mountains that meet-up with glaciers.
-And navigating nearby forested areas for food source, they can be spotted from the air and sometimes you may see them traversing glacier ice near the lateral moraine areas.
+The designation of this subspecies is currently marked by the appearance of their hair alone.
+This could be due to them dwelling in caverns and caves near the base of mountains that meet up with glaciers.
+Navigating nearby forested areas for food sources, they can be spotted from the air and sometimes you may see them traversing glacier ice near the lateral moraine areas.

 Alaska Marmot